RubixML/ML/README.md

 ```

 ### Homogeneity
 A ground truth clustering metric that measures the ratio of samples in a cluster that are also members of the same class.
-A cluster is said to be *homogenous* when the entire cluster is comprised of a single class of samples.
+A cluster is said to be *homogeneous* when the entire cluster is comprised of a single class of samples.

 ##### Compatibility: Clustering